-The B.S.Ed. in Health and Physical Education prepares students to obtain preschool through high school teacher certification in both health and physical education.
-The program of study provides a strong base in the sciences, study of the various content fields that comprise health education and physical education, and numerous field experiences in which academic content is applied to teaching.
-Also offered are a Master of Arts in Teaching in Health and Physical Education (MAT) and a M.Ed. in Health and Physical Education (MEd).
+The BS in Kinesiology with a concentration in Health and Physical Education (certification) prepares students to obtain P-12 certification in both health and physical education.
+The program of study provides a strong base in the sciences, study of the various content fields that comprise health education and physical education, and numerous field experiences in which academic content applies to teaching.

 Frequently Asked Questions (FAQs)

 - What will I be certified to teach?